-"You are a man accustomed to having your own way, Señor; I am another; and, as at present I possess the upper hand, your will has got to bend to mine.
+"You are a man accustomed to having your own way, Se�or; I am another; and as at present I possess the upper hand, your will has got to bend to mine.
 The process, I can well imagine, will be distasteful to you.
 It was distasteful to me when I looked down your revolver muzzle over the affair of those prisoners.
 But I do not think you will be foolish enough to earn torture uselessly."

 Kettle glared, but with an effort held his tongue.
 He understood he was in a very tight place.
 And for the present the only thing remaining for him was to bide his time.
 He quite recognised that he was in dangerous hands.
-The mulatto was a man of education, who had been brought up in an American college; and who had learned in the States to hate his white father, and loathe his black mother with a ferocity which nothing but that atmosphere could foster.
+The mulatto was a man of education, who had been brought up in an American college, and who had learned in the States to hate his white father and loathe his black mother with a ferocity which nothing but that atmosphere could foster.

 He was a fellow living on the borderland of the two primitive colours, and his whole life was soured by the pigment in his skin.
 As a white man he would have been a genius; as a black he would have become a star; but as a mulatto he was merely a suave and brilliant savage, thirsting for vengeance against the whole of the human race.
 He had entered this Cuban revolution through no taint of patriotism, but merely from the lust for cruelty.
-By sheer daring and ability he had raised himself from the ranks to supreme command of the revolutionists, and he was not likely to let the situation slip from his fingers for even a few short hours, without exacting a bitter retribution.
+By sheer daring and ability he had raised himself from the ranks to supreme command of the revolutionists, and he was not likely to let so appetising a situation slip from his fingers for even a few short hours without exacting a bitter retribution when the chance was put in his way.

-Carnforth lifted up his voice in expostulation, but was quick silenced by the promise of branding from the cigarette end if he did not choose to hold his tongue.
+Carnforth lifted up his voice in expostulation, but was quickly silenced by the promise of branding from the cigarette end if he did not choose to hold his tongue.
 Quiet fell over the group.
-The only sounds were scraps the "Swanee River," sung by the wounded negro in his delirium from somewhere in the distance-- came the words in a thin quavering tenor, and Carnforth, with a sigh, thought how well he could endorse them.
+The only sounds were scraps of the "Swanee River "sung by the wounded negro in his delirium from somewhere in the distance

+"Still longing for the old plantation, And for the old folks at home," came the words in a thin quavering tenor, and Carnforth, with a sigh, thought how well he could endorse them.